filscentia/roman-arabic-numbers/README.md

 - add to the github actions the required setup steps
   - if this is tricky, please create the PR and then tag me to assist
 - one PR per language please
+ Standard Language features only
+  - create a new language-folder if a different style is being used eg functional
+- Custom libraries 3rd party libraries kept to a minimum
+- Conversion algorthms do not have to be the ones used for other languages.
+Alternatives are suggested.
+Each run is timed!
+- How the code is run eg CLI with arguments, ini file is entirely upto the implementation.